In Honor of Artist Alison Saar

 Alison Saar

-Alison Saar’s artistic practice is a statement of material and spiritual reclamation that invokes the past as a means for reconsidering the present and future.
+Alison Saar’s artistic practice is a material and spiritual reclamation that invokes the past in order to reconsider the present and future.

-Best known for her sculpture and printmaking, Saar masterfully wields found materials to physically reposition and recontextualize the histories, mythologies and folklore of a global range of communities, especially related to the African diaspora and Indigenous peoples.
-Saar’s representational approach utilizes the figure as a primary metaphoric vehicle to bridge the historic and contemporary, as well as the personal and universal.
-Key themes, within which Saar delves deeply and vulnerably, include race and identity, womanhood and motherhood, and spirituality and the body.
+Best known for her sculpture and printmaking, Saar (b.
+1956, Los Angeles, California) masterfully wields found materials to physically reposition and recontextualize the histories, mythologies, and folklore of a global range of communities, particularly the African diaspora and Indigenous peoples.
+Saar’s representational approach uses the figure as a metaphoric vehicle to bridge the historic and contemporary, the personal and universal.
+Saar delves deeply and vulnerably into her subjects, exploring key themes such as race and identity, womanhood and motherhood, and spirituality and the body.

-Alison Saar was born in Laurel Canyon, California and raised in a constant state of creative exploration by the accomplished artists Betye and Richard Saar.
-Saar received her B.A. in studio art and art history from Scripps College, Claremont, California, and earned her MFA from Otis-Parsons Institute (now Otis College of Art and Design).
 Renowned for her monumental sculptures, Saar has been commissioned for public works around the world.
 In 2024, she was selected by the International Olympic Committee and the City of Paris to create a sculpture honoring the legacy of the Olympic and Paralympic Games.
-She is also developing a major new work titled Torch Song, a cast bronze figure inspired by the Statue of Liberty and Chicago’s blues heritage, for the Obama Presidential Center, opening in 2026.
+She is also developing a major new work titled Torch Song for the Obama Presidential Center, which opens in Spring of this year.
+The cast bronze figure is inspired by the Statue of Liberty and by Chicago’s blues heritage.

 Saar has received numerous fellowships and awards, including the 2025 David C. Driskell Prize, which recognizes her enduring impact on African American art.
-Her work is represented in major public and private collections worldwide, including the Los Angeles County Museum of Art, the Metropolitan Museum of Art, the High Museum of Art, the Art Institute of Chicago, the Smithsonian American Art Museum, the Whitney Museum of American Art, the National Gallery of Australia, and the Equal Justice Initiative’s Freedom Monument Sculpture Park.
+Her work is represented in major public and private collections worldwide, including the Los Angeles County Museum of Art, the Metropolitan Museum of Art (New York), the High Museum of Art (Atlanta, Georgia), the Art Institute of Chicago (Illinois), the Smithsonian American Art Museum (Washington, DC), the Whitney Museum of American Art (New York), the National Gallery of Australia (Parkes), San José Museum of Art, and the Equal Justice Initiative’s Freedom Monument Sculpture Park (Montgomery, Alabama).